How do I use AWS CLI with Wasabi?

 Plugin

-awscli-plugin-endpoint is a plugin used to easily access third-party S3 providers, such as Wasabi.
-Using this plugin requires creating a profile in addition to the default one.
+The awscli-plugin-endpoint is a plugin that simplifies access to third-party S3 providers, like Wasabi.
+Using this plugin requires creating a new profile in addition to the default one.

 Open the